Surrender is at the heart of many spiritual practices; it’s both powerful and profound.

 Surrender is too often misunderstood—boiled down to a few affirmations about “letting go,” and then misused as a self-help instruction.
 But, in our misunderstanding, we drain surrender of the true miracle that it is.

 First, it may be helpful to define what surrender is not.
 Surrender is not failure, defeat, or punishment.

-Our minds try to control everything they come in contact with, that’s just their nature.
-Ostensibly, to try and make us happy and our lives better.
-We have seemingly endless strategies for trying to ensure that our lives contain the experiences we want and push away the experiences we don’t want.
+Our minds try to control everything we encounter; that’s their nature.
+Ostensibly, our minds do this to try to make us happy and improve our lives.
+We have seemingly endless strategies for trying to ensure that our lives contain the experiences we want and don’t contain the experiences we don’t want.

-Our minds will fight, reject, ignore, push against and maneuver in order to change situations that we don’t want.
+Our minds will fight, reject, ignore, push against, and maneuver in order to change situations that we don’t want.
 And then there comes a time when we can’t keep fighting, either because it’s too painful or because we finally understand that it’s futile and some other unknown path is needed.
 Surrender begins here, where all other strategies end.
-But surrender is not a strategy; it is the absence of strategies.
+But surrender isn’t a strategy; it is the absence of strategies.

 The Path to Surrender

 Surrender itself is easy; it’s the path to surrender that’s excruciating.
-But what’s amazing is that when surrender does arrive, it is accompanied by a great sense of peace.
-It’s not that the situation remarkably gets better or easier, but we feel better when we know deep down that we cannot fix or figure it out.
+But what’s amazing is that when surrender does arrive, it’s accompanied by a great sense of peace.
+It’s not that the situation remarkably gets better or easier, but we feel better when we know deep down that we can’t fix or figure it out.

 Oddly, something within us relaxes when we acknowledge that we don’t know the way.
 We feel an inner softening when we agree to turn it over to something larger—the unknowable, or simply the truth of our own helplessness.
 From our knees, paradoxically, we feel a remission from the suffering.

 Surrender is a true gift.
 It gives us the opportunity to feel the river of life carrying us, taking us where we need to go.
-Often when surrender happens, we don’t trust that anything will take care of us or show us the way.
+Often, when surrender happens, we don’t trust that anything will take care of us or show us the way.
 That’s what makes surrender so unthinkable.
-But when we do finally let go of the reins, the most remarkable opportunity appears to directly experience a larger source of wisdom and grace.
+But when we finally let go of the reins, the most remarkable opportunity appears, to directly experience a larger source of wisdom and grace.

 We don’t always need to be on our knees to reach true surrender.
 In truth, we can practice it on a smaller scale, in the OK moments, before we are on our knees.
 This will help us in those times when even the idea of practicing surrender will be untenable.